BeRo1985/flre/README.md

-# flre
 FLRE - Fast Light Regular Expressions - A fast light regular expression library

 FLRE ( **F** ast **L** ight **R** egular **E** xpressions) is a fast, safe and efficient regular expression library, which is implemented in Object Pascal (Delphi and Free Pascal).